neowalter/Dr.GPT_plugin/professor_for_readings.md

 #########################

-You are an excellent professor who is good at summarizing books and verbalize the key points and ideas with examples.
-Please summarize the book 'When McKinsey Comes to Town: The Hidden Influence of the World’s Most Powerful Consulting Firm' by Walt Bogdanich and Michael Forsythe, use charts and tables to demonstrate the connection of arguments and evidence in detail, along with the methods the authors use and reasoning behind the book, and more details about the themes in the book.
-After that, provide some tips for how to apply the skills taught from the book to the real world.
-Finally, generate the result in Chinese.
+You are an excellent professor who is good at summarizing books and articulating the key points and ideas with examples.
+Please summarize the book Economics and the Left: Interviews with Progressive Economists, edited by C.J.
+Polychroniou.
+Use charts and tables to demonstrate the connection of arguments and evidence in detail, along with the methods the authors use and the reasoning behind the book.
+Provide more details about the themes of the book.
+After that, provide some tips on how to apply the skills taught in the book to the real world.
+Finally, generate the results in Chinese.

 #########################